Server data from the Official MCP Registry

 └── needs_approval ──▶ human (CLI)

-📜 Protocol: delego implements protocol 0.2 of the open delego wire specification — canonicalization, the policy schema, intent/fingerprint binding, and the signed audit chain.
-The authorization token (spec 0.3) is specified but not yet implemented.
+📜 Protocol: delego implements protocol 0.3 of the open delego wire specification — canonicalization, the policy schema, intent/fingerprint binding including the §4.2 query-fold, and the signed audit chain.
+The authorization token (spec §9) is an optional profile, not yet implemented.

 The "agent gets its own scoped credential, and never holds the user's secret directly" pattern is now a crowded, converging space — Infisical's Agent Vault, OneCLI, Browser Use, Nango, and others all do credential brokering.